“Get ready to explore the hidden paradise nestled in the shadows of the magnificent Himalayas in a barren land with exceptional topography.”

 Physical fitness & experience

-Dolpo trek is a lengthy and challenging trek.
-You need to trek for 5-6 hours a day that involves several uphill and downhill tracks on high elevation.
+The Dolpo trek is a lengthy and challenging trek.
+You need to trek for 5-6 hours a day which involves several uphill and downhill tracks on a high elevation.
 Even you have to traverse high passes that go above 5,000 meters.
 So, you need to be physically and mentally sound.
 In addition, you should have some prior trekking experience to trek to Dolpo.

-Before embarking the trip, we advise you to check your medical condition.
-Our itinerary incorporate rest days, so as to acclimatize to the elevation.
+Before embarking on the trip, we advise you to check your medical condition.
+Our itinerary incorporates rest days, so as to acclimatize to the elevation.
 Along the trails, you can trek at your own pace, with plenty of stops for rest.

-Besides, we recommend you to take insurance as soon as your booking is confirmed.
+Besides, we recommend you take insurance after booking your trip.
 The insurance must comprise medical coverage, helicopter rescue, and ambulance services.

 Before your trek, make the commitment to preparing yourself for trekking by setting a workout schedule.
 You should start training several months before your trek to achieve optimum fitness.
 You can visit the gym and initiate various fitness activities.

-Trekking through this region of Nepal provides you the opportunity immerse into the unique culture and experience the warm hospitality of the native locals.
-Dolpo region is truly filled with adventure excitement, excitement and especially, memorable experience of a lifetime.
+Trekking through this region of Nepal provides you the opportunity to immerse into the unique culture and experience the warm hospitality of the native locals.
+Trekking in the Dolpo region is an experience of a lifetime that is full of adventure, excitement, and culturally immersive.